psteckler/coda/docs/code-idiosyncrasies.md

 We're defining a base type `t_` with type variables for all types of record fields.
 Then we define the record using these type variables.
 Finally, we instantiate the record with `type t`, this is the OCaml type.
 And also `type var` this is the type of this value in a SNARK circuit.
 We'll cover this more later.
 Whenever we want something to be programmable from within a SNARK circuit we define it in this manner so we can reuse the record definition across both types.

-There is some talk of moving to OCaml objects to do this sort of thing so we don't need to deal with positional arguments.
+There is some talk of moving to OCaml object types to do this sort of thing so we don't need to deal with positional arguments.
 Perhaps I (@bkase) will write up an RFC for that at some point.

 <a name="ppx_deriving"></a>
 ### Ppx_deriving